mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/vector-database-setup.md

       1. For **PostgreSQL authentication** make sure that you store username and password securely.
       2. For **Microsoft Entra authentication** select an admin.
 4. Continue with the **Networking** configurations in the next tab.
-   1. Based on your requirements, decide how the database server can be accessed:
+   1. Based on your requirements, decide how the database server can be accessed (for testing purposes it is recommended to use *Public Access*):
       1. **Public access**: firewall rules need to be added for the IP addresses that are allowed to access the server.
 Use **Add current client IP address** to add your own IP when running the application locally.
 For apps running in the Mendix cloud, add the IP of that environment, see [Mendix IP Addresses: Outgoing IP](/developerportal/deploy/mendix-ip-addresses/#outgoing) for a list of addresses to safe-list in this scenario.
 Alternatively, you can use **Add 0.0.0.0 - 255.255.255.255** so that no IP addresses are blocked.
 Use this carefully and make sure that this aligns with your security requirements.
       2. **Private Access**: the server can only be accessed from a **Virtual Network** that needs to be selected (or created).
 Make sure that your Mendix App is running in the same network.
 5. It is not necessary to configure anything in the **Security** or **Tags** tabs to get the server running.